joykirat18/GSoC-MusicBlocks-v4-palette-canvas/README.md

 ## Work Progress

 During the Community Bonding Period, we brainstormed to decide the tech stack we were going to use and the project's architecture.
-We decided to go for MVVM architecture.
+We decided to go for `MVVM architecture`.
 Model — View — ViewModel (MVVM) is the industry-recognized software architecture pattern that overcomes all drawbacks of MVP and MVC design patterns.
 MVVM suggests separating the data presentation logic(Views or UI) from the core business logic part of the application.

 The separate code layers of MVVM are:
 <ul>